dohyun-cse/mfem-ad/README.md

-# AD LVPP Test
+# MFEM AD

-LVPP Test is a test project for the LVPP method using AD.
+This repository provides a general AD interface for the MFEM library

 ## MFEM binding